-Add a multicultural perspective to your back to school read alouds with these three books and our engaging free activities!
+Add a multicultural perspective to your back-to-school read-alouds with engaging picture books and free activities!

 Share school experiences of children around the world, develop students’ geographic and cultural awareness, and build a caring and welcoming classroom community.